You are here

 Information for pharmacists

-As supply of Ozempic returns to normal, we will update this webpage with the information we receive from Novo Nordisk and the recommendations of the organisations who represent the interests of all patients.
+We will continue to update this webpage with any new information we receive from Novo Nordisk and the recommendations of the organisations who represent the interests of all patients.

-The TGA also updates supply information about Ozempic on the Medicine Shortage Reports Database.
+We also update supply information about Ozempic on the Medicine Shortage Reports Database.

 Stay up to date

-Since the worldwide shortage of diabetes medicine Ozempic started in April 2022, the TGA has received hundreds of messages with comments and questions from people who have been affected, many with similar concerns.
+Since the worldwide shortage of diabetes medicine Ozempic started in April 2022, we have received hundreds of messages with comments and questions from people who have been affected, many with similar concerns.

 We recognise the importance of Ozempic for patients living with diabetes and the other chronic health conditions it is being used to treat, and we are taking this shortage very seriously.